Al Pearlman

-Al Pearlman was a Democratic member of Philadelphia City Council.
+Al Pearlman (died 1984) was a Democratic member of Philadelphia City Council.
 He served two non-consecutive terms.
-He resigned from his first term (1976–1982) to unsuccessfully run for state senate.
-His second term began in 1984.
-Dying of cancer, he killed himself in 1984.
+Pearlman was also a contractor and built Frank Rizzo's house in Philadelphia.

-He was also a contractor and built Frank Rizzo's house in Philadelphia.
+First elected in 1976, Pearlman resigned his term (1976–1982) to unsuccessfully run for state senate.
+He was elected to a second term beginning in 1984.
+Dying of cancer, Pearlman took his own life in 1984.

-He inspired the grassroots political group Anti-Pearlman Permanent Poster League, or APPPLE.
+Pearlman inspired the grassroots political group Anti-Pearlman Permanent Poster League, or APPPLE.

 Political campaign sticker placed on the back of a 1972 US Penny.